zhangbsn-gt/developer.gov.sg/collections/_technologies/platform/lifesg.md

 - **Personalised Benefits and Support Module:** View at a glance a list of benefits that a user has received or may be entitled to, such as GST Vouchers and SingapoRediscover Vouchers (SRVs).
 Over 21,000 users accessed this module in January 2021.
 - **Personalised Eligibility Checkers and Calculators:** By answering a few simple questions, users can view the list of government support schemes they are eligible for and estimate the amount of benefits and support they can receive.
 This provides much added convenience as users no longer have to navigate and process the eligibility criteria of each individual scheme.
 - **Explore Services:** Citizens can explore and easily access various government services.
 Information is grouped according to topics of interest, such as family and parenting, work and employment, healthcare, and housing and property.
 About 10,000 users access this feature each month.
 - **Integrated Services:** For some complex transactions, LifeSG integrates multiple government touchpoints to provide a more seamless experience.
-This includes the electronic birth registration service, which enables new parents to register for Baby Bonus and even sign up for a library card for their child, all at the same time.
+For example, the electronic birth registration service enables new parents to register for Baby Bonus and even sign up for a library card for their child, all at the same time.

 <figure style="text-align: center">
   <img